More

 Material Required: Pictionary Junior cards

-Pictionary is a common family night game, so everyone knows how to play it.
+Pictionary is one of the most fun classroom vocabulary games, so everyone knows how to play it.
 However, you have to improvise a bit to use it to improve the vocabulary of your class.
 For this, you have to order some Pictionary Junior cards and divide your class into two groups.

 How to Play: